UK PM appoints queen's ex-private secretary to oversee ministerial code

-LONDON (Reuters) - Christopher Geidt, a former private secretary to Queen Elizabeth, was appointed Britain’s independent adviser to ministers’ interests on Wednesday, overseeing the government’s ministerial code of conduct.
+Christopher Geidt, a former private secretary to Queen Elizabeth, was appointed Britain's independent adviser on ministers' interests on Wednesday, overseeing the government's ministerial code of conduct.

-The appointment comes as Prime Minister Boris Johnson faces a formal probe into the financing of the refurbishment of his Downing Street apartment by the Electoral Commission, which said there were grounds to suspect a possible offence.
+Geidt's first job will be to look into the financing of the refurbishment of Prime Minister Boris Johnson's Downing Street apartment, which has become the focus of a formal investigation led by the Electoral Commission.

 "The prime minister is pleased to announce that he has today appointed Lord Geidt to serve as the Independent Adviser on Ministers’ Interests," the government said in a statement.